GoogleCloudPlatform/genai-for-developers/docs/tutorials/chat-slack-agent/index.md

-# GenAI Assistant for QA over docs and API calls
+# GenAI agent for QA over docs and API calls

 ## Overview